Have you ever wondered, how a bean transforms from green to brown? Continue reading and you’ll learn the basics of roasting coffee.

 The moment of glory for every coffee roaster!
 The bean has expanded, carbon dioxide and steam develop pressure inside it, and the bean bursts.
 You can hear when the first crack happens.
 This is the pivotal moment in coffee roasting because with the first crack the coffee becomes drinkable.
 Now it’s up to the roast master to decide how long the beans will be left in the roaster’s drum.
 Less time after the first crack generally enhances the core flavors of a coffee bean and leave a coffee roast that has more acidity and crisp flavors.
 Leaving the beans to roast longer will develop more sweetness and less clarity in a roast.
 Leave it too long and the coffee will taste bitter and ashy.
 This usually happens when you leave the beans to reach …

 … second crack

-No matter if the beans are roasted just past first crack or up to second crack or above, when we decide to stop roasting them, it is time to cool them down as quickly as possible to stop the chemical reactions in them.
+No matter if the beans are roasted just past the first crack or up to the second crack or above when we decide to stop roasting them, it is time to cool them down as quickly as possible to stop the chemical reactions in them.
 Coffee roasters have a special cooling tray where coffee is tossed and turned, while a stream of cold air cools it from below.

 During roasting, a lot of carbon dioxide is formed inside a bean.
 And when cooled down, this gas starts to exit the beans.
 That is why it is important to give the beans a few days to rest and push out the gas, as carbon dioxide prevents a good extraction of coffee.
 From our experience, the best time to use your freshly roasted beans is somewhat three to ten days after roasting for filter coffee and up to three weeks for espresso.
-And don’t forget to store the coffee properly, best in a coffee bag with a one way valve that lets carbon dioxide escape, but doesn’t let oxygen creep into the bag.
+And don’t forget to store the coffee properly, best in a coffee bag with a one-way valve that lets carbon dioxide escape, but doesn’t let oxygen creep into the bag.

 We hope you enjoyed this little trip from green to brown!